aabanakhtar-github/temu/readme.md

 # Temu - A  Terminal Emulator in C++

-**Temu** is a small terminal shell written in C++ that runs interactive programs using POSIX PTYs and supports basic command piping, built-ins, and signal handling.
+**Temu** is a small terminal shell written in C++ that runs interactive programs using POSIX PTYs and supports basic command piping, built-ins, and running your own applications.

 ---
 ## Dependencies